ahnngo/bitcamp2023/README.md

 - `eye_detector.model`: the trained machine learning model for detecting eye states.
 - `requirements.txt`: file containing the required Python libraries for the project.
 - `training.py`: the code for training the machine learning model.
+- `search.py`: use Bing Search API to search for training data.

 ## 🔏 Prerequisites